There are a number of little known, interesting facts about the Vietnam War.

 This list of Top Ten Armies (Military Powers) in the world is subjective at best.
 Unless you looked at specific aspects and judged based on that criteria alone, the list cannot be definitive.
 One can look at a nation’s defense budget or the size of their enlisted members, or combine the two.
 Another area for […]

 Many facts and stories from previous conflicts remain in the spotlight long after they have passed.
-One that seems to elude many is the name of the longest surviving POW – USAF Airman First Class William Andrew Robinson.
-If asked, how many individuals would even be able to answer which conflict Bill was […]
+One that seems to elude many is the name of one of the longest surviving POWs – USAF Airman First Class William Andrew Robinson.
+If asked, how many individuals would even be able to answer which conflict […]

 The M3 submachine gun was adopted into service by the US Army in December of 1942.
 This .45cal submachine gun had a 30-round magazine and was considered superior to the its counterpart, the Thompson submachine gun.
 The M3 was not only cheaper to produce than the Thompson, it was […]